ksco/box64-for-riscv-guide/docs/compilation/box64.md

 box64 -v
 ```

-If you see the similar output, the installation was successful:
+If you see similar output, the installation was successful:

 ```shell
 Dynarec for RISC-V With extension: I M A F D C Zba Zbb Zbc Zbs Vector (vlen: 256) PageSize:4096 Running on Unknown CPU with 8 cores